 Not taking it: Remote West Texas COVID-19 vaccine hesitancy plain to see

-MORTON, Texas, June 25 (Reuters) - The phone rang non-stop in Emily Herrera's office at the Cochran Memorial Hospital.
+MORTON, Texas (Reuters) - The phone rang non-stop in Emily Herrera’s office at the Cochran Memorial Hospital.

 It was mid-February and the small town of Morton in far West Texas had just received its first doses of the Moderna coronavirus vaccine - just a few weeks after a beloved physician’s assistant had died, and not long after the hospital’s clinic was forced to close for two weeks because all the staff were sick with COVID-19.